-We are currently assessing whether, if the FDA approves omidubicel for marketing in the United States, to market the product ourselves or to pursue strategic alternatives for the commercialization of omidubicel.
-If we decide to market omidubicel ourselves, we will require substantial additional funding.
+If the FDA approves omidubicel, we plan to market omidubicel ourselves in the United States, which will require substantial additional funding.
+In addition, we plan to continue to assess whether to pursue strategic alternatives for the commercialization of omidubicel in the United States to ensure that as many patients as possible have access to omidubicel.
 We anticipate that our expenses will increase substantially based on a number of additional factors, including to the extent that we:

-- continue our clinical development of omidubicel, GDA-201 and other potential product candidates; - seek regulatory and marketing approvals for our product candidates that successfully complete clinical studies; - identify, assess, acquire, license and/or develop other product candidates; - establish and validate our commercial-scale manufacturing facilities in accordance with current good manufacturing practices, or cGMP; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - hire personnel and invest in additional infrastructure to support our operations as a public company and expand our product development; - enter into agreements to license intellectual property from, or to, third parties; - develop, maintain, protect and expand our intellectual property portfolio; and - experience any delays or encounter issues with respect to any of the above, including but not limited to, failed studies, complex results, manufacturing issues or other regulatory challenges that require longer follow-up of existing studies, additional major studies or additional supportive studies in order to pursue marketing approval.
+- continue our clinical development of omidubicel, GDA-201 and other potential product candidates; - seek regulatory and marketing approvals for our product candidates that successfully complete clinical studies; - identify, assess, acquire, license and/or develop other product candidates; - establish and validate our commercial-scale manufacturing facilities in accordance with current good manufacturing practices, or cGMP; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - hire personnel and invest in additional infrastructure to support our operations as a public company and expand our product development; - enter into agreements to license intellectual property from, or to, third parties;

+- develop, maintain, protect and expand our intellectual property portfolio; and - experience any delays or encounter issues with respect to any of the above, including but not limited to, failed studies, complex results, manufacturing issues or other regulatory challenges that require longer follow-up of existing studies, additional major studies or additional supportive studies in order to pursue marketing approval.